RICE In-Depth

 Please read our server guide on how to give, receive, and ask for critique, and for people have never given critique before, try our Musubi Method.

-While there are avenues to exclude your video(s) from certain levels of critique, the main purpose of the event is to provide a forum for feedback from several editing peers at once.
+The main purpose of the event is to provide a forum for feedback from several editing peers at once.

 Because of this, you may hear opinions about editing you may not agree with.
 Assume good intent behind editors' comments.